Cosmian/cosmian_vm/README.md

 ## Start a Cosmian VM on SEV/TDX

 Now, instantiate a VM based on the built image.
-The `cosmina_vm_agent` automatically starts when the VM boots.
+The `cosmian_vm_agent` automatically starts when the VM boots.

 You can start/restart/stop the Cosmian VM Agent as follow: